Smith’s HR in 10th lifts Dodgers past Mets 6-5

 Smith’s drive atoned for a passed ball the catcher committed in the seventh that allowed Pete Alonso to score the tying run.

+“I’m just confident with Will, I really am,” Roberts said.
+“You’ve seen it time and time again, the pulse, the heartbeat.
+He stays in the strike zone, doesn’t run from it.
+You’re not going to be successful every time but you can just tell when a player embraces those moments.”

 The Mets began a stretch of 13 straight games against talented NL West teams Los Angeles and San Francisco by losing for the eighth time in 12 games.
+New York also dropped to 1-11 in its last 12 home games against Los Angeles.

+“We were right there, had the winning run at the plate the last inning,” New York second baseman Jeff McNeil said.
+“So we were right there.”

 Los Angeles squandered a 4-0 lead as Brusdar Graterol and Justin Bruihl combined to allow four runs before Blake Treinen and Kenley Jansen kept the game tied.